 Yes!
 Private, custom, add-ons all available.

 We will pick you up very early from your Cusco hotel (3:00am) and set out on a drive through the South Valley.
 The drive to the trailhead at Alqatari (4326m/14,189ft) is about 3.5-4 hours.
 Once we reach the trailhead we will have our box breakfast with hot drinks.
 After breakfast, we start on our day hike, following a lovely stream until we get to the checkpoint that is the trail entrance.
 You will pass by beautiful herds of alpacas and llamas and along the way we will have distant views of the Ausangate Mountain.
 We will hike through villages and see the local residents.
 If we are very lucky we may see some chinchillas and vicuñas.
 Vicuñas are the only non-domesticated animal of the llama family in Peru and are very skittish.
-After a total uphill hike of approximately 3 hours, we reach the incredible Rainbow Mountains (5050m/16,568ft).
+After a total uphill hike of approximately 2 to 2.5 hours, we reach the incredible Vinicunca Rainbow Mountain (5050m/16,568ft).
 After taking pictures you have approximately 45 minutes to explore (depending on walking speed) the area and enjoy the stunning views.
-Once we are done enjoying the scenery, having snacks, resting and taking pictures, we hike along the right side of the Rainbow Mountain to the Rainbow Valley pass where you will see the beautiful, deep red hues located in this area.
-We take pictures here and then hike back down the way we came, taking approximately 2 hours to the trailhead where we started.
-Here we will have a hot buffet lunch and then we will take our private transport back to your hotel in Cusco (about a 3.5-4 hour drive).
+If we have time and weather permits, once we are done enjoying the scenery, having snacks, resting and taking pictures, we hike along the right side of the Rainbow Mountain to the Red Valley pass where you will see the beautiful, deep red hues located in this area.
+We take pictures here and then hike back down the way we came, taking approximately 1.5 hours to the trailhead where we started.
+Here we will have a box lunch and then we will take our private transport back to your hotel in Cusco (about a 3.5-4 hour drive).

 - Approximate departure time: 3:00 AM – we leave this early in order to be the first people at the top and avoid the crowds

-- Approximate arrival time in Cusco is between 7 and 8 PM
+- Approximate arrival time in Cusco is around 5 PM